Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 Exported functions are the most performant way of introducing the concept of callback functions (but this requires preparation).
 The event system is a little slower, but does not require any preparation before runtime. bakaGaijin uses an exported function to communicate with other resources, but most of the code is agnostic of this and it can be easily changed to use the event system instead.

-bakaGaijin also has it's own "meta garbage collector" (I don't know what else to call it) that manages the deallocation of values exposed to other resources via bakaGaijin.
+bakaGaijin also has it's own "meta garbage collector" (I don't know what else to call it) that manages the deallocation of values no longer accessible to other resources via bakaGaijin.
 So you do not need to worry about any memory leaks.

 If you just want to use bakaGaijin for your own project, then check out "Test1" and "Test2" (to be run in parallel) on [GitHub](https://github.com/Luca-spopo/bakaGaijin).
 The source code is heavily commented and reading it cursively should be enough to understand how to use it.